tanshunyuan/build-my-own-x/wyagit/anki.md

-# Things to add into anki:
+# Cards to add into anki:

 - What is Git?
 Git is a version control system which tracks any changes (files, folder/directory) made in a project.
 - What is a Git Repository?
 It's the `.git` folder inside a project